RasoulZamani/Django_WebStore/readme.md

 ```
 dont forget removing it in production phase.

-by customizing admin-django command, in account app, we added `remove_expired_otp` for removing expired verification code.
+by customizing admin-django command, in account app, we added `remove_expired_otp` for removing expired verification code. pytz pakage is uused for handling timezone (also in setting `TIME_ZONE='Asia/Tehran'`)